basecamp/bc3-api/sections/schedule_entries.md

 This endpoint will return `200 OK` with the current JSON representation of the schedule entry if the update was a success.
 See the [Get a schedule entry](#get-a-schedule-entry) endpoint for more info on the payload.

 Participants are only replaced when you address them: omit `participant_ids` and the entry keeps its current participants; send `"participant_ids": []` to remove them all.

+`url` and `highlighted` behave the same way: omit them and the entry keeps its current join link and highlight; send `"url": ""` to clear the link, or `"highlighted": false` to remove the highlight.
+Every other attribute you omit is cleared, so send the full set you want the entry to have.

 Subscribers work the same way, except that participants address them too — a drafted entry's subscribers are derived from its participants.
 So a draft keeps its current subscribers only when the request omits `subscriptions`, `notify`, **and** the participant parameters; sending any of them recomputes the list, which is what unsubscribes someone you drop from the entry.
 The creator is always on the list.